-Students requiring accommodations may contact the Office of Accessibility and Inclusion Coordinator, Snowflake Campus, Northland Pioneer College, P.O.
-Box 610, Holbrook, AZ, 86025, or by calling (800) 266-7845, ext.
+Students requiring accommodations may contact the Student Accommodation Services Coordinator at the Snowflake Campus, mail Northland Pioneer College, P.O.
+Box 610, Holbrook, AZ, 86025, or call (800) 266-7845, ext.
 6246.
 (See page 29.)

 Acceptance

 Prior to the registration period, a Letter of Admission can be sent upon completion of an Enrollment and Admission Verification Request Form.
 Admission may be denied or revoked and registration canceled if it appears that a student's attendance would not be mutually beneficial to the student and NPC.